Manufacturing Safety Alliance of BC

 IMMERSIVE | Incident Investigations

-This interactive course places learners inside realistic workplace environments where they practice the step-by-step process of incident investigation.
-Through role-playing scenarios and decision points, participants build the skills to secure a scene, collect and analyze information, determine contributing factors, and complete an investigation report.
+In a realistic 360° immersive workplace environment, complete an incident investigation, step by step.
+Through role-playing scenarios and decision points, build the skills to secure an accident scene, collect and analyze information, determine contributing factors, and complete an investigation report.

 Applicability

-This course supports regulatory compliance across all Canadian provincial and federal jurisdictions and, depending on your jurisdiction, is a core training topic for the health and safety committee or representatives.
+This course supports regulatory compliance in all Canadian provincial and federal jurisdictions—part of a consistent training program for your team across Canada.
+It is a core training topic for joint health and safety committees and representatives.

 Course Enrolment

-This new, immersive course is currently in the pilot phase.
+This new course is currently in the pilot phase.
 If you would like to test drive this course, please email [email protected] to sign up.

 Goals and Objectives